-Mental Health Awareness Month has the objective of not only educating the public about mental health but also to reduce the stigma and discrimination that people with mental illness are often subjected to.
+Mental Health Awareness Month has the objective of not only educating the public about this but also to reduce the stigma and discrimination that people with mental illness are often subjected to.

 Mental health problems, such as depression, anxiety, substance abuse and job stress are common, affecting individuals, their families and co-workers, and the broader community.
 In addition, they have a direct impact on workplaces through increased absenteeism, reduced productivity, and increased costs.
 Very few South Africans seek treatment for their mental disorders.